NexPlayer/TizenWebOS/ps4/api.md

 #### nexplayer.AdInstance().play()

-Plays the ad when it is paused.
+Play the ad when it is paused.

 <a id="adpause"></a>

 #### nexplayer.AdInstance().pause()

-Pauses the ad when it is playing.
+Pause the ad when it is playing.

 <a id="registerplugin"></a>

 #### nexplayer.AdInstance().registerPlugin(ads)

-ads is an Object that implements IAds interface, The users can pass their own implementation in case they want to use another advertisement library or a custom one.
+Ads is an Object that implements IAds interface, The users can pass their own implementation in case they want to use another advertisement library or a custom one.

 <a id="isadplaying"></a>